Search

 Dr. Melanie Hnatiuk

-My name is Melanie Hnatiuk and I’m a proud Family Physician.
+My name is Melanie Hnatiuk and I’m a proud family physician.
 I was born and raised in Alberta, having lived in both Edmonton and Calgary.
 I spent some time in London, Ontario for medical school at Western, then returned to complete my residency at the University of Calgary.
-I currently work as an Academic Family Physician at the University of Calgary where I have been privileged to play a role in the training of medical students and residents and to care for many of my patients for over 15 years.
+I currently work as an academic family physician at the University of Calgary where I have been privileged to play a role in the training of medical students and residents and to care for many of my patients for over 15 years.
 I have held various administrative and leadership positions both at the Department of Family Medicine and with other organizations in Alberta.
-I’m married and the mom of 3 children (and one dog).
+I’m married and the mom of three children (and one dog).
 I love spending time outdoors with my family.

 Why are you volunteering to serve on this committee?